Sermon: God's Good Work in Us

-For they verily for a few years [our fathers] chastened us after their own pleasure.
-[But there is only one reason God does it for us.]
-It's for our profit.
-[Why?]
-That we might be partakers of his holiness.
+Hebrews 12:10 For they [our fathers] indeed for a few days chastened us as seemed best to them [But there is only one reason God does it for us.], but He for our profit [Why?], that we may be partakers of His holiness.

-That's His end for us.
-He corrects us accurately, in the right amount, and He does it so we'll have victory in this life and can stand before Him.
+That is His end for us.
+He corrects us accurately, in the right amount, and He does it so we will have victory in this life and can stand before Him.

-Now no disciplining for the present seems to be joyous, but grievous; nevertheless afterward it yields the peaceable fruit of righteousness unto them which are trained by it.
+Hebrews 12:11 Now no chastening seems to be joyful for the present, but painful; nevertheless, afterward it yields the peaceable fruit of righteousness to those who have been trained by it.

-Wherefore [because of this, because of God's love for you and His purpose for you] lift up [or strengthen] the hands which hang down, and the feeble knees; and make straight paths for your feet, lest the lame isn't dislocated out of the way, but let it rather be healed.
-(Hebrews 12:5-13)
+Hebrews 12:12-13 Therefore [because of this, because of God's love for you and His purpose for you] strengthen the hands which hang down, and the feeble knees, and make straight paths for your feet, so that what is lame may not be dislocated, but rather be healed.

-Make your changes, be encouraged by what God is doing, and don't be despondent.
+Make your changes, be encouraged by what God is doing, and do not be despondent.

-Beloved, think it not strange concerning the fiery trials which is to try you as though some strange thing happened to you.
-But rejoice to the extent that you are partakers of Christ's sufferings [that you are going through the changes that He wants you to make]; that when his glory shall be revealed, you shall be glad with exceeding joy.
+I Peter 4:12-13 Beloved, do not think it strange concerning the fiery trial which is to try you, as though some strange thing happened to you; but rejoice to the extent that you partake of Christ's sufferings [that you are going through the changes that He wants you to make], that when His glory is revealed, you may also be glad with exceeding joy.

-You see, at that time you'll look back and you'll think, "It was nothing that I went through.
+You see, at that time you will look back and you will think, "It was nothing that I went through.
 Look at what God has given me."
 It will absolutely (pardon the expression) knock your socks off.
-I don't know whether spirit beings have socks, but they'll be knocked off.
+I do not know whether spirit beings have socks, but they will be knocked off.

-Blessed is the man that endures temptation, for when he is tried [or when he is proven], he shall receive the crown of life, which the Lord has promised to them that love him.
+James 1:12 Blessed is the man who endures temptation; for when he is approved [or when he is proven], he will receive the crown of life which the Lord has promised to those who love Him.

 This is the purpose of testing and trying.
 The word temptation here is just a very general word, but it can mean tempted by sin or tempted not to yield to correction.
-But what is being stated is that when we're tested in areas of weakness and we overcome it and prove faithful, we'll be given a crown.
+But what is being stated is that when we are tested in areas of weakness and we overcome it and prove faithful, we will be given a crown.

 Now how does God view us at this time?
 What is His attitude toward us?
 How does He feel about us?
 Many in the world around us view God as being harsh and unfeeling, unsympathetic to our needs, and unsympathetic to our suffering.

-King David, who had made many mistakes—with Bathsheba, the numbering of the people of Israel and causing seventy thousand deaths, he lied, he was untrustworthy at some times—he looked back on the life he had and he wrote Psalm 103.
+King David, who had made many mistakes—with Bathsheba, the numbering of the people of Israel and causing seventy thousand deaths, he lied, he was untrustworthy at some times—looked back on the life he had and he wrote Psalm 103.
 He saw God from a perspective of having had God deal with him over a long period of time.
-And he saw God in a way that I don't think that we stop to consider very often.
+And he saw God in a way that I do not think that we stop to consider very often.

-Bless the LORD, O my soul, and all that is within me, bless his holy name.
+Psalm 103:1 Bless the LORD, O my soul; and all that is within me, bless His holy name!

-And then he goes on to list the very nature and attributes of God who works with us.
-And I'll tell you, when you read this, you almost can't picture anyone that would be any better to work with us, to correct us, to develop us, to perfect us.
+Then he goes on to list the very nature and attributes of God who works with us.
+And I will tell you, when you read this, you almost cannot picture anyone that would be any better to work with us, to correct us, to develop us, to perfect us.

 In verse 3, the first thing he mentions is that God forgives us.
-The very first attribute of God's nature is His desire to pardon us, and everyone of us can attest to that fact, because we all deserve far more than we've gotten.
+The very first attribute of God's nature is His desire to pardon us, and every one of us can attest to that fact, because we all deserve far more than we have gotten.
 He heals us, even now at this time in our life, and He has tremendous concern for us.

 The second thing he lists in verse 4: